adrielcafe/kaptain/README.md

 ```

 ### 4. Retrieve a destination content
-Through the Kaptain's logbook you can retrieve the destination content:
+After arrive at your destination, you can retrieve it's content:

 ```kotlin
 class FeatureBActivity : AppCompatActivity() {